Your Pathway to Music Studies in the United States

 - Intensive English language study—speaking and listening, grammar, reading, and academic writing through the New School for Public Engagement

 - Reinforcement of English language studies in a Techniques of Music course and performance seminars

-- Flexible duration (1–4 academic terms, that is 15 weeks to two years) depending on a student’s level of proficiency in English
+- Flexible duration (one to four academic terms, that is approximately three months to two years) depending on a student’s level of proficiency in English

 - F1 student visa eligibility based on full-time student status